 The Beausejour Daylily Gardens are a crown jewel in the community, offering a source of pride and a place of peace and beauty to local residents and tourists alike.
 They are a lovely place to take in the sunrise or sunset, and a fantastic place for events such as weddings and other celebrations.
 The gardens welcome guests with public seating, an information area, arbors, and pathways to explore all the gorgeous flowers as they bloom throughout the summer.

-Guests will notice angels who look over various garden sections.
+Guests will notice angels who look over various garden sections, a testament to the tireless efforts of the gardeners who tend to them.
 These angels recognize the many dedicated volunteers who tend the vast gardens throughout the growing season alongside Green Team Students and Head Gardener, Mick Manfield.
 Interested volunteers can contact the Daylily Gardens Coordinator, Mary Veldman, as new angels are always needed to keep the gardens in showcase condition.

 Bus tours are known to frequent the site throughout the peak season, and other events such as Scarecrow Fest in autumn welcome guests as the gardens come to rest for another winter.

 As an American Hemerocallis Society (AHS) and Canadian Hemerocallis Society (CHS) display garden, its purpose is to educate the public and showcase modern daylily cultivars.
 The Beausejour Daylily Gardens have been recognized internationally as the coldest American Hemerocallis Society (AHS) display garden on the planet, and the only AHS display garden on the Canadian Prairies.